Header Banner

 • Rolled cuff: Fold the top 2 to 3 inches outward for a tailored rim.
 Heavier burlap holds a fold better than lighter weaves.

 • Gathered top: Pull fabric above the rim loosely together and tie twine around it.
-Casual and textural, better suited to a looser weave.
+This looks more casual and works best with a looser weave.

-• Coffee sack, graphic side out: If you're using a roaster's burlap sack with printed branding, turn it so the graphic faces front.
-It comes across as a deliberate choice rather than an improvised one.
+• Coffee sack, graphic side out: If you are using a roaster's burlap sack with printed branding, turn it so the graphic faces front.

-• Fraying edges: Expected with cut burlap.
-Pinking shears minimize it from the start; a thin line of fabric glue along raw edges stops active fraying on a piece already in use.
+• Fraying edges: Fraying is expected with cut burlap.
+Pinking shears minimize it from the start; a thin line of fabric glue along raw edges can stop active fraying on a piece already in use.

-• Fabric slipping down the pot: The rubber band isn't holding, or the burlap is too heavy for the pot size.
-Add a second rubber band lower on the pot before tying, or switch to a lighter-weave fabric.
+• Fabric slipping down the pot: The rubber band may not be holding, or the burlap may be too heavy for the pot size.
+Add a second rubber band lower on the pot before tying, or switch to a lighter fabric.

-• Water stains on the burlap: Prevention is much easier than treatment.
-If stains appear, let the fabric dry completely, then brush with a dry stiff-bristled brush to lift residue.
-Significant staining usually means it's time to replace the piece.
+• Water stains on the burlap: Let the fabric dry completely, then brush it with a dry, stiff-bristled brush to lift residue.
+Significant staining usually means it is time to replace the piece.

 • Musty smell: The sleeve got wet and stayed wet.
 Remove it, dry it fully in open air, and adjust the watering routine.
 If the smell persists after thorough drying, mildew has set in.
 Replace the burlap.

-• Sleeve looks bulky on a small pot: Switch to lighter fabric, trim more aggressively, or use the rolled-cuff finish, which sits closer to the pot's profile.
+• Bulky look on a small pot: Switch to lighter fabric, trim more aggressively, or use the rolled-cuff finish, which sits closer to the pot's profile.

-Replace it when you see visible mold that doesn't clear after airing out, significant fraying along cut edges, fabric that's gone limp and won't hold a shape, or staining that's become unsightly.
+Replace the cover when you see visible mold that does not clear after airing out, significant fraying along cut edges, fabric that has gone limp and will not hold its shape, or staining that has become too noticeable.

 Apple's iOS 26 and iPadOS 26 updates are packed with new features, and you can try them before almost everyone else.
 First, check Gadget Hacks' list of supported iPhone and iPad models, then follow the step-by-step guide to install the iOS/iPadOS 26 beta — no paid developer account required.